Orderella/PopupDialog/README.md

 Gesture dismissal allows your dialog being dismissed either by a background tap or by swiping the dialog down.
 By default, this is set to `true`.
 You can prevent this behavior by setting `gestureDismissal` to `false` in the initializer.

+## Hide Status Bar

+PopupDialog can hide the status bar whenever it is displayed.
+Defaults to `false`.
+Make sure to add `UIViewControllerBasedStatusBarAppearance` to `Info.plist` and set it to `YES`.

 ## Completion
 This completion handler is called when the dialog was dismissed.
 This is especially useful for catching a gesture dismissal.